semgrep/semgrep-docs/docs/managing-findings.md

 # Findings

 A finding is the core result of Semgrep's analysis.
 Findings are generated when a Semgrep rule matches a piece of code.
-After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [Semgrep CLI](https://github.com/returntocorp/semgrep), [Semgrep CI](semgrep-ci.md), and [Semgrep App](https://semgrep.dev/).
+After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [Semgrep](https://github.com/returntocorp/semgrep), [Semgrep CI](semgrep-ci.md), and [Semgrep App](https://semgrep.dev/).

-# Semgrep CLI
+# Semgrep

-Semgrep CLI findings are produced by a specific rule matching a piece of code.
+Semgrep command line findings are produced by a specific rule matching a piece of code.
 Multiple rules can match the same piece of code, even if they are effectively the same rule.
 For example, consider the following rule and code snippet:

 ```
 rules: